 Özarslan drew particular attention to the plight of the Turkish media.
 "It is very hard for citizens to be informed now.
 Reporters are facing judicial processes, we had conducted a research among media workers in 2014 and found out that journalists are inclined to censor themselves especially when it comes to news stories covering corruption."

 Özarslan also provided some practical tips for investigative journalists working in Turkey by drawing attention to useful sources of information.
 "The government gazette, Trade Registry Gazette, official reports of the Grand National Assembly of Turkey (TBMM), reports of the Court of Accounts, finance-budget-exchequer data, annual reports etc. I am aware that these sources are insufficient and they get attenuated everyday.
 However they still include valuable information.
 I can say that the only journalist in Turkey to deal with these issues is Çiğdem Toker.
 I wish more people worked on them."

 'Can the exception of something cover 28 per cent?'

-Özarslan remarked that 42% of public services are excluded from the public procurement law.
-She added: "Journalists all around the world reported the Paradise Papers.
-Even in Russia, of course measures were taken to block these stories however none of the journalists faced criminal investigations except for the ones based in Turkey.
+Özarslan finished by noting the particular difficulties which confront Turkish investigative journalists.
+"Journalists all around the world reported the Paradise Papers.
+Even in Russia.
+Of course measures were taken to block these stories however none of the journalists faced criminal investigations except for the ones based in Turkey.
 Pelin Ünker and Çiğdem Toker were sued for their journalistic work.
 I am aware that it is not easy to report these issues, however people who do are working in favor of the public."